spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 .. warning::
-    Allthough it is technically possible to call the pipeline with multiprocessing as well as turning on a step multiprocessing parameter, we strongly recommend not to do this.
+    Although it is technically possible to call the pipeline with multiprocessing while also enabling this option in a step, we strongly recommend not to do this.
 This scenario would be the same as `SampleScript2` except with adding and calling the parameter dictionary `parameter_dict` in `SampleScript1`.
-However, this scenario will likely crash if both multiprocessing options are set to use all the cores or less.
+However, it will likely crash if both multiprocessing options are set to use all the cores or even less.
 We recommend not enabling step multiprocessing for parallel pipeline runs to avoid potentially running out of memory.